Adjectives and noun modifiers in English – article

 An article by Kerry Maxwell and Lindsay Clandfield covering ways to approach teaching adjectives.

 The book critic R. Z Sheppard once remarked that adjectives “are the potbelly of poetry”.
 Many English language teachers would not take such a disparaging view.
 Adjectives are often quite fun to teach and the rules surrounding them are, usually, quite straightforward.
-This month’s article is the first of two in which we throw the spotlight on adjectives.
 We start by looking at adjectives in relation to the wider phrasal structures they occur in, examining issues of position, complementation, and ordering.

 Note that sometimes nouns can be placed before other nouns as a way of identifying a particular type of person or thing, e.g.